 In general, hawthorn berries are considered safe for consumption for many people.
 But they may cause side effects in some individuals.
 We will explore more in the next section.

 Side Effects And Precautions

 Intake of hawthorn berry is generally considered safe for many individuals.
 However, some people have complained about nausea, dizziness, headache, mild rashes, sweating, and cardiac and gastrointestinal symptoms.
-Also, there is little information about the safety of hawthorn berries during pregnancy and breastfeeding.
+Also, it is not recommended for children and pregnant/breastfeeding women as there is little information about its safety.
 Consult your doctor before you start using any hawthorn berry supplements.

 Hawthorn can interact with drugs such as digoxin (that helps improve heartbeat).
 Avoid taking hawthorn with digoxin.
 As per studies, hawthorn can also interact with beta-blockers, calcium channel blockers, and nitrates.